anoobbacker/hci-rag/README.md

 # Set up the project in 10 steps

-1. Create virtual environment in Python using Conda.
-Create a new and activate the environment.
-Applies only to Local environment.
+1. Create a new virtual environment and active using Conda.
+This step applies only to local environment.
     ```shell
     conda create -n rag-gs
     conda activate rag-gs